The temporary street track at Albert Park in Melbourne hosts the annual Formula 1 Australian Grand Prix.

 As it’s made up of public roads, the track sees little racing activity outside the month of March, though the local area is a hub for all kinds of recreational and sporting activities.
 Soccer club South Melbourne FC play at the Lakeside Stadium which is located next to Albert Park’s lake, as is the Melbourne Sports and Aquatic Centre, which hosted events in the 2006 Commonwealth Games.

 The Melbourne Grand Prix Circuit at Albert Park is only used once a year.
 The 2020 Australian Grand Prix was cancelled at the last moment due to the coronavirus pandemic.
-Dates for the 2021 Australian Grand Prix was originally scheduled to be the first race of the year but has now been postponed to November 18-21.
+The 2021 Australian Grand Prix was originally scheduled to be the first race of the year but has now been postponed to November 18-21.

 The Melbourne Grand Prix Circuit is located in the inner-city suburb of Albert Park, a few kilometres south of Central Melbourne.